coreruleset/documentation/content/configuring/false_positives_tuning.md

 *Directly modifying CRS rules essentially creates a fork of the rule set.* Any modifications made would be undone by a rule set update, meaning that any changes would need to be continually reapplied by hand.
 This is a tedious, time consuming, and error-prone solution.

+There are alternative ways to deal with false positives, as described below.
+These methods sometimes require slightly more effort and knowledge but they do not cause problems when performing rule set updates.

 ### Rule Exclusions

 #### Overview